One of the most common interview questions: What role do you play in a group?

-Throughout your working career you are going to be a part of groups.
-You will be called to meetings (groups), you will work in teams (group), you will be part of a department (group); you will be in groups all throughout your professional life.
+Throughout your working career, you are going to be a part of groups.
+You will be called to meetings (groups), you will work in teams (group), you will be part of a department (group); you will be in groups throughout your entire professional life.

 Your personality plays a large part in the role you take within that group.
 Shy people tend to take a more submissive role.
-Loud, obnoxious people tend to take on a leadership role.
+Loud, vocal people tend to take on a leadership role.
 Depending on your personality, your role in the group differs.
 Most likely you know what role you play already.
 When you hang out with a random assortment of friends, are you the one doing most of the talking and leading?
-Are you more submissive?
+Are you more of an observer?
 These traits carry over into all aspects of your life.

 Question – What Role Do You Play in a Group?